opensearch-project/documentation-website/_field-types/supported-field-types/index.md

 ## Null value

-Setting a field's value to `null`, an empty array or an array of `null` values makes this field equivalent to an empty field.
+Setting a field's value to `null`, an empty array, or an array of `null` values makes this field equivalent to an empty field.
 Therefore, you cannot search for documents that have `null` in this field.

 To make a field searchable for `null` values, you can specify its `null_value` parameter in the index's mappings.
 Then, all `null` values passed to this field will be replaced with the specified `null_value`.